Designing our bodies for the future

 If an implant is designed well -- in other words, it's frictionless, management-less and you give it as much thought as you do your kidneys (in other words, none at all) -- then it's part of you.
 It's not a tool that you've picked up like a smartphone, it's actually changing your capabilities as a human.
 That's philosophically, fundamentally and, as I'm sure we're destined to see, legally different from any tool.

 An x-ray of Amal Graafstra's hands reveal his implants.
 One of them helps him unlock doors without keys.
-Credit: Andrea Hartwig
+Credit: Amal Graafstra

 Fear of technology is rampant.
 The fact that my augmentations are internal -- they're not visible -- definitely helps in terms of my daily interactions.
 I don't typically have to worry about stigma or prejudice from the un-augmented.
 The typical visual cues that would normally betray the fact I'm "different" are just not there.
-Most "bio-hackers" people can choose to disclose their augmentations or decide to keep them private.
+Most "bio-hackers" can choose to disclose their augmentations or decide to keep them private.

 I think a synaptic brain-computer interface is kind of the holy grail.
 Imagine we had synthetic synapses that could dock and exchange neurotransmitter molecules with organic synapses.
 We could pay a digital neural service to fire up a hundred billion extra neurons to think through problems, then shut them down once we're done.
 It would intellectually free us, as a species, from the confines of biology.